qvieth/myblog/content/posts/hrm_draft.md

 - Second, our data were collected among a relatively homogeneous sample of Chinese medical professionals
 - Third, the present study used a cross-sectional design. the design did not allow the authors to examine the causal relations among these concepts

+our suggestion:

+1. self report inflated the associations among the study variables -> field study
+2. cross-sectional design -> longitudinal
+3. homogeneous sample of Chinese medical professionals.
+These professionals worked at only 4 different hospitals, same medium size city in china -> the correlation might be strongly affected by the cultural and working environment of these company, also the nature of the job position nurse and physician

 ---

 ## theoretical and practical implications